-Assignment, Participation, Final paper
+Assignment, Participation, Presentation and paper

-globalisation, poverty, Contemporary development, connection/disconnection, Transnational networks, Civil Society and alternatives to development, commodity flows Faculty of Arts and Social Sciences
+Globalisation, Contemporary development, connection/disconnection, Transnational networks, labour and gender in development, environmental debates and global commodity flows Faculty of Arts and Social Sciences

 Transnational Migrant Networks and Flows

 The course on Transnational Migrant Networks and Flows will introduce transnationalism as a concept and an approach.
 It presents students to the different dimensions of the concept of transnationalism (transnational networks and families; migrant diasporas and development; transnational cultures; transnational flows and the state) and its importance for debates on migration and development.
 Students will also become acquainted with transnationalism as an approach and reflect on the methodological consequences of transnational research.
 They will conduct an in-depth interview with a migrant and research the particular migration flow that they represent.
 At the end of the course students will be able to interpret and analyze theoretical and empirical literature in the areas of transnationalism and migration and development and to conduct and report on a qualitative interview.